default-output-block.skip-main

 Kua tū te ringa hei māngai mō Tāmaki

-This will be Leoni’s first time contesting a Māori electorate seat, but she brings extensive experience in local government and governance roles.
-She previously served on Auckland Council, including as Deputy Chair of the Waitematā Local Board, and chaired the Māori Outcomes Portfolio.
+This will be Leoni’s first time contesting a Māori electorate seat, but she brings extensive local government experience, having served as Deputy Chair of the Waitematā Local Board, chaired the Māori Outcomes Portfolio, and later represented Whau as an Auckland Council ward councillor.

 In 2025, she ran for Mayor of Auckland against Wayne Brown, receiving nearly 80,000 votes - just over 20 percent of the total.